behzadhaki/Groove2DrumVST/README.md

     <img width="1408" alt="image" src="https://user-images.githubusercontent.com/35939495/182013744-12ac339e-e01e-48a4-a247-b9873aba5e4d.png">

-STEP 2. run cmake with the libtorch path as an argument (in clion can be added in cmake settings)
+STEP 2. run cmake with the libtorch path as an argument (in clion can be added i n cmake settings)

 --------